Can I Still Pursue a Hit and Run Car Accident Claim If the Driver is Never Found?

 In Allentown, hit and run accidents are unsettling for drivers and pedestrians alike.
 The prevalence of hit and run accidents makes Allentown residents question the safety of our roads.
 Every year, numerous individuals become victims of these incidents, and beyond the immediate trauma, they are left grappling with overwhelming emotional distress and mounting financial burdens.

 These accidents don’t just leave physical scars; they imprint deep emotional wounds.
 This is magnified when the victim does not know the culprit and cannot bring them to justice.
 For many, medical bills pile up, wages are lost, and car repairs become an unforeseen expense, potentially impacting personal finances.
-As you go through this storm, an urgent question lingers: Can you still pursue a if the at-fault driver remains unidentified?
+As you go through this storm, an urgent question lingers: Can you still pursue a claim if the at- driver remains unidentified?

 What is a Hit and Run Car Accident?